 63.5.23.3.1 Inspect scupper (1, Figure 63-40) and oil filler cap for cracks and distortion or other damage rendering either component unserviceable.
-A loose fitting cap and/or cracked distorted scupper is not acceptable. or Unserviceable components shall be replaced.
-Superficial damage such as dents, nicks, or scratches affecting serviceability not are acceptable without repair.
+A loose fitting cap and/or cracked scupper is not acceptable. distorted or Unserviceable components shall be replaced.
+Superficial damage such as dents, nicks, or affecting scratches not serviceability are acceptable without repair.
 Light surface corrosion is acceptable provided it is removed and original surface finish restored.